Vocabulary Linked to Crime

-To provide clarification in the Lexical set linked to Crime and to practice in speaking for fluency through a debate about Crime.
+To provide clarification in the lexical set associated with Crime and to practice speaking for fluency through a debate about crime.

-To practice the receptive skill of reading and comprehension in the context of the Target language.
+To practice the the receptive skill of reading and comprehension in the context of the target language and to review the passive voice which is used in the context of Crime.

-To introduce and elicit the topic of "Crime" by asking Ss "Why are people put in prison?"what kind of crime you might find in a large city.
-"Does Istanbul have much crime?"
-"What kind of crime?"
-Write on the WB their ideas and elicit definitions.
+To introduce and elicit the topic of "Crime" by asking Ss "Why are people put in prison?
+"What kind of crime you might find in your city?" ''Does Esfahan have much crime?''
+Then I write on the whiteboard their ideas and elicit definitions.

-Through eliciting and then adding any remaining words missing from the TL group by getting students to pick a remaining card and propose a definition if they can.
-Open the question to the whole group if the student cannot come up with a correct answer.
-Elicit correct answer.
-List on WB the complete lexical set of preprepared cards.
-Vocabulary list: Robbery, theft, burglary, mugging, shoplifting, smuggling, kidnapping, fraud, bribery, murder, arson, vandalism, looting, and terrorism.
+List on WB the complete lexical set of prepared cards.
+Vocabulary list: Robbery, theft, burglary, mugging, shoplifting, smuggling, kidnapping, fraud, bribery, murder, vandalism, looting, and terrorism.
 Clarify meaning through CCQs. " Is murder when you kill someone by mistake?"
 "In shoplifting, do people pay for the item?"
 Drill pronunciation, stress on syllables and explore some derivatives ( Robbery- Robber) and synonyms ( Burglary- Housebreaking)

-Split the class in 2 groups and give Hand out ( Vocabulary exercise 1C : Which of the crimes in 1A do you think are...) and get them to discuss their answers to the 3 questions.Ask each group for their collected opinions on the individual questions to encourage a debate.
+Through pair work I give them Hand out ( Vocabulary exercise) and get them to discuss their answers to the 5 questions .Ask each group for their collected opinions on the individual questions to encourage a debate.
 1) Which is the most/least serious?
 2) Most common and least common in your country?
 3) Someone you know a victim of crime?
-Keep this last one short as it could drag off subject for too long.
+What crime are considered to be violent?
+What crimes are considered minor?